 Prereq: 2102 or equiv, or permission of instructor.

-German 3200 • Topic tba - Topics in German Literature, Art, and Film
+German 3200 • Matter and Metaphor: Geopoetics and the German Imagination - Topics in German Literature, Art, and Film

 This course is taught in German.